Metrics are your marketing strategy scorecard. Track the right UX and CX KPIs to truly understand your customers' experiences of your brand

-Metrics are the ‘scorecard’ of your digital marketing work.
+Metrics are the ‘scorecard’ of your marketing strategy.
 When these metrics, also known as key performance indicators (KPIs), are moving upwards, you’re winning the marketing game.
-When they’re trending downwards, you’re on the losing team (at least for now).
+When your CX KPIs are trending downwards, you’re on the losing team (at least for now).

 You probably know your conversion-related KPIs by heart: metrics like conversion rate, revenue per visitor (RPV), and average order value (AOV).
 And on the acquisition side: cost per acquisition (CPA), return on ad spend (ROAS), and marketing qualified lead rate (MQL).